Monroe Food Pantry

 Saturday: Call for Saturday hours

-980 Monroe Turnpike (just south of Masuk High School's entrance)
+980 Monroe Turnpike (just south of Masuk High School's new entrance)

 There is a large donation bin for dropping of non-perishable items when the Pantry is closed.